 How fast?
 50 mph (80 km/h)

-Besides being one of the fastest fish in the ocean, Striped Marlin are also known for putting on an aerial show for the anglers who try to catch them.
+Besides being among the fastest fish in the ocean, Striped Marlin are also known for putting on an aerial show for the anglers who try to catch them.
 They are easily recognizable by the beautiful stripes on the sides of their bodies.
 When they’re excited, these stripes can turn to a brilliant violet color, which only adds to their spectacular show.

 You can find Striped Marlin throughout the Pacific and Indian Oceans, from Eastern Africa to the west of the Americas and as far south as New Zealand.
 Some of the most prominent Striper fisheries are around Southern California, Mexico, Costa Rica, Hawaii, Australia, New Zealand, Ecuador, Peru, and the Galapagos Islands.

 These fish are a lot smaller than their relatives, but they can still reach a whopping 500 pounds in weight and 14 feet in length.
 Their size varies based on where you’re looking for them, and you’ll see a steady increase as you inch towards the equator.

 Striped Marlin might not put up the best fight out there, but they are arguably one of the most spectacular fish you can find in the world’s waters.
 While you try to reel them in, they’ll show you lots of long runs, high leaps, tail-walking, and so much more!

 Next on our list of the fastest fish in the ocean is Swordfish.
 Compared to its feisty cousins, Swordfish is an often overlooked Billfish.
 It’s relatively hard to find Swordfish during chartered trips, which is why this fish is typically caught commercially by harpooning or longlining at great offshore distances.